xiaolai/regular-investing-in-box/docs/en/README.md

 >**Cycles are getting shorter and shorter.**

 Cycles in stock markets have already shrunk from decades to less than a decade, and they continue to shrink.
-Blockchain market cycles are already shorter, and the are also shrinking.
+Blockchain market cycles are already shorter, and they are also shrinking.

 In my view, long-term doesn't mean forever, but is a clearly defined concept of two or more full market cycles.
 In the stock market, two full market cycles will take about 10-15 years; in the blockchain market, two full market cycles will take six to eight years.
 Either way, they are both futures worth waiting on, right?